 - The problems we face when we place a “lens” over our reading scripture (again – sorry! – something I mention here).
 I think Duane Boyce does a thorough job of showing precisely how that has happened here.

 - We should be very cautious in attempting moral evaluations of prophets, and run very real risks.
-I think that should be especially the case when we’re charging them of being judgemental and “un-Christlike”.
+I think that should be especially the case when we’re charging them of being judgmental and “un-Christlike”.

 - “An unconventional reading of scripture is not equivalent to a deep reading of scripture”.